NightRiders, Incorporated: History

+NightRiders is no longer in business, according to their corporate website.

 Business model

 NightRiders, Incorporated was a traditional "C" corporation funded with private investment.
 Essentially, it utilized a model that allowed customers to pay for a designated driver.
 The business employed drivers equipped with collapsible, motorized scooters.
 The drivers drove customers home in their own vehicles, stowing the scooters in the customer's trunk.
 Upon arrival to the customer's destination, the driver collected the fare, assembled the scooter, and rode off to the next customer.